 Drivers in Wisconsin enjoy some of the most beautiful scenery in the country.
-On top of that, the car insurance that helps financially protect them is lower than the national average.
+On top of that, average auto insurance costs here are still lower than the national average, even after recent year-over-year premium increases reported by the Bureau of Labor Statistics.
 Even with cheap car insurance rates, drivers should review more than just a company’s premium when shopping for coverage.
-To help determine the best car insurance company for their needs, drivers may want to consider a carrier’s coverage options, financial strength, and customer satisfaction ratings.
+To help determine the best car insurance company for their needs, drivers may want to consider a carrier’s coverage options, financial strength, complaint performance, and customer satisfaction ratings (see AM Best, NAIC Complaint Index, and J.D.
+Power).

 The 4 Best Car Insurance Companies in Wisconsin

-To find the best car insurance in Wisconsin, we looked at average 2021 rates from Bankrate.com.
+To find the best car insurance in Wisconsin, we looked at current statewide averages from Bankrate and cross-checked recent market snapshots from The Zebra and Insurify.
 We also factored in each company’s J.D.
 Power customer satisfaction score, AM Best financial strength rating, available coverages, and discount traits.

 - USAA: Best for Military-Centric Options